gelexgaray/beautiful-jekyll/_posts/2021-05-06-Personal-nodered-in-heroku.md

 ## Deploy to Heroku

-Now go to your new on github using a browser and press the Deploy button.
-A new app on heroku will be created!
+Now go to your new repo on Github using a browser and press the Deploy button.
+A new app on Heroku will be created!
-As part of the deployment process, a new postgress database will be created on heroku and connected to the webapp... here will be stored your data.
+As part of the deployment process, a new Postgress database will be created on Heroku and connected to the webapp... here will be stored your data.

-### Point your browser to your brand new heroku app
+### Point your browser to your brand new Heroku app

 ```
 http://YOUR-NODE-RED.herokuapp.com
 ```

 With the first login, you will have to create the admin user.
-Remember to use a secure password and don't store it on a posit on your screen 🤭
+Remember to use a secure password and don't store it on a posit beside your screen 🤭

 > Remember
 > - Your git repo hosts the infrastructure as code
-> - Your postgress DB on heroku is where your data and flows will reside
+> - Your Postgress DB on Heroku is where your data and flows will reside

 ## Install plugins